By Glen Sparks

 - He led the N.L. in ERA five straight seasons (1962-66).

-- He led the league in strikeouts four times, WHIP four times and wins three times.
+- He topped the circuit in strikeouts four times, WHIP four times and wins three times.

 - He won the MVP in 1963 and was runner-up in ’65 and ’66.